-There’s no prizes for guessing where Yejele ‘Turquoise’ Beach got its name from.
-Maré was the least commercial of the 4 islands in New Caledonia we visited on our South Pacific cruise with Carnival Legend, yet its waters were the most alluring.
+There are no prizes for guessing how Yejele ‘Turquoise’ Beach got its name.
+Maré was the least commercial of the 4 islands in New Caledonia we visited on our South Pacific Cruise with Carnival Legend, yet its waters were the most alluring.

 After having been on the ship for 3 days now, we are simply content to walk up and down the beach, dipping in and out of the water before finding shade under a palm tree.

 Yejele Beach is a 20-minute drive from where the cruise ships tender in Tadine.
 You will need to purchase a bus ticket via your ship ($19.99 per adult for a return ticket on Carnival Legend).
 It’s probably a little too far to attempt to walk within the time you have at port, you could attempt to follow the road but be aware there are no pavements.

 Australian dollars will be accepted by local vendors.
 A small number of souvenirs are sold near the port in addition to the food and drink at Yejele Beach.
 You may be given change back in the local currency.

 Bring reef shoes if you have them as the coral can be tough on feet.
 Do try to avoid stepping on and harming the coral.

 The beach will be busy in the morning (especially in the middle section where the shuttle bus drops you) but clears out around 3pm, so stay late to get an idea of how it looks normally.